Trade uncertainty: Explore resources and tools for your business.

 How to mitigate climate risks

-Once the major climate-risks you are facing have been identified, Baer recommends these steps to mitigate them.
+Once the major climate risks you face have been identified, Baer recommends these steps to mitigate them.
+You can also download BDC’s free checklist to prepare for climate emergencies.

 1. Set realistic climate-related targets